Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Transformed 6G LAWNets by Wireless Copilot

 \section{Transformed 6G LAWNets by \emph{Wireless Copilot}}

-As a key component of 6G, LAWNets provide resilience and agility for communication recovery, especially in emergency response\footnote{https://www.commercialuavnews.com/drones-for-disasters-uas-applications-in-mitigation-response-and-recovery}.
+6G LAWNets provide resilience and agility for communication recovery, especially in emergency response.
 Thus, we elaborate on the transformative role of \emph{Wireless Copilot} in this scenario, as shown in Fig. \ref{fig3}.
-We will describe the functions that \emph{Wireless Copilot} has performed by specifying the time, location, achieved goals, and used tools.
+We describe the functions that are performed by specifying the time, location, goals, and tools.